Hip or knee replacement - in the hospital after Hip replacement surgery - after - self-care; Knee replacement surgery - after - self-care

 Back in Your Room

-You will have an IV (a catheter, or tube, that is inserted into a vein, usually in your arm).
+You will have an IV (a catheter, or tube, that is inserted into a vein, most often in your arm).
 You will receive fluids through the IV until you are able to drink on your own.
 You will slowly resume a normal diet.

 You may have a Foley catheter inserted into your bladder to drain urine.
 Most of the time, it is removed the day after surgery.
 You may have some trouble passing your urine after the tube is removed.
 Make sure you tell the nurse if you feel that your bladder is full.